 About the West Valley Chorale

-With artistic director Ken Goodenberger bringing vast experience in choral directing and vocal coaching skills to the group, the Chorale looks forward to reaching even greater heights in the coming season and years ahead.
+With artistic director Ken Goodenberger bringing vast experience in choral directing and vocal coaching skills to the group, the Chorale will continue to present challenging and enjoyable music for both the singers and our audience.